-The Scottish MPA network covers approximately 20% of our seas, and is also comprised of:
+The Scottish MPA network covers approximately 20% of our seas, and also comprises:

 - 45 Special Protection Areas (SPAs) for colonies of seabirds such as puffins and kittiwakes

-30 Marine Protected Areas (MPAs) were designated on the 7th August 2014 to protect benthic species and habitats such as maerl beds and common skate.
-17 of these sites fall under the Marine (Scotland) Act for inshore waters and 13 under the UK Marine and Coastal Access Act for offshore waters.
+Thirty Marine Protected Areas (MPAs) were designated on the 7th August 2014 to protect benthic species and habitats such as maerl beds and common skate.
+Seventeen of these sites fall under the Marine (Scotland) Act for inshore waters and 13 under the UK Marine and Coastal Access Act for offshore waters.

 Below are links to information on the different topics relating to the Scottish protected areas network.